chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 -----------------------------------------------------
 Knife
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-Update your ``knife.rb`` on your workstation to use your private Supermarket:
+Update the ``knife.rb`` file on your workstation to use your private Supermarket:

 .. code-block:: ruby